 The future of mining

-Although hardware has pushed many miners out of the practice though, there are safeguards in place that prevent all remaining Bitcoins being mined in a short period of time.
+Although hardware has pushed many miners out of the practice though, there are safeguards in place that prevent all remaining Bitcoins from being mined in a short period of time.

 The first of those is a (likely) ever-increasing difficulty in the mining calculations that must be made.
 Every 2,016 blocks — at a rate of six blocks an hour, roughly every two weeks — the mining difficulty is recalculated.
 Mostly it increases as more miners and mining hardware join the network, but if the overall mining power were to reduce, then the difficulty would decrease to maintain a roughly 10-minute block-generation time.

-In the future as mining rewards decrease, the transaction rewarded to miners will make up a larger percentage of miner income.
+In the future, as mining rewards decrease, the transaction rewarded to miners will make up a larger percentage of miner income.
 At the rate with which Bitcoin mining difficulty is increasing, mining hardware development is progressing, and rewards are decreasing, projections for the final Bitcoins being mined edge into the 22nd century.

 - Facebook Libra vs. Bitcoin